bt-soft/JpaRealUser/README.md

 # RealJpaUser
-Test the transfer of the user ID to the database when using connection pool
+Test the transfer of the user ID to the Oracle database when using connection pool